Gyu-Kim/Gyu-Kim.github.io/index.md

 I am interested in modeling the complex space of molecular biology and making an interpretable and meaningful biological discovery through analysis and model interpretation.
 I am actively working on understanding the association between gene regulation and transcription factors, and nonconsensus binding of transcription factors using ML modeling.

 ### Updates
+- 2025-07-09 The first co-authorship paper got accepted in Nature Communications.
+Fun experience to be a part of the revision process about TF! <a href="https://www.biorxiv.org/content/10.1101/2024.11.07.622542v1" target="_blank" rel="noopener noreferrer">[Preprint]</a>
 - 2025-05-06 My first PhD project got accepted in JID! <a href="https://pubmed.ncbi.nlm.nih.gov/40441291/" target="_blank" rel="noopener noreferrer">Check out the article!</a>
 - 2024-12-13 Completed all the coursework requirements for CS PhD minor.
 - 2024-03-03 Got selected as a MAC3 fellowship recipient for 2023-2024.
 Thanks to the MAC3 foundation for your support!